 Long sales cycles.
 Complex purchasing decisions.
 A laser-focus on ROI.
-On its head, B2B marketing seems much more serious — and far less frivolous — than its consumer-oriented marketing cousin.
+On its head, B2B social media strategy seems much more serious — and far less frivolous — than its consumer-oriented marketing cousin.
 But as traditional B2B marketing went digital, a latency around social media remained.
 We couldn’t help but wonder… why?

 Many industry-defining B2B brands have not only embraced social, but have completely changed the game with innovative social strategies.
 So we set out to determine how B2B industry leaders drive value for their brands on social media, and pinpoint what the rest of the pack can learn from them.